stevan/ELO/EVENTS.md

-While it is possible to use types like `*ArrayRef` and `*HashRef` to represent complex values beyond a simple SCALAR, sometimes that is more than is needed, so we also support nexted `Tuple` types.
+While it is possible to use types like `*ArrayRef` and `*HashRef` to represent complex values beyond a simple SCALAR, sometimes that is more than is needed, so we also support nested `Tuple` types.
 This is accomplished by putting types into an ARRAY ref, like so:

 ```perl